afarnham/preflight/README.md

     lipo -create <path to armv7 lib> <path to armv7s lib> <path to i386 lib> -output myFatBinary.a

-Obviously if you build for other architectures than those above, you can add them as well.
+Obviously, if you build for other architectures than those above, you can add them as well.

 License
 -------